confluentinc/cp-ansible/VARIABLES.md

 ### kafka_connect_replicator_reconfiguration_pattern

-Replicator Binary reconfiguration pattern.
+Kafka Connect Replicator reconfiguration pattern.
 Set to parallel to reconfigure all hosts at once, which will cause downtime.

 Default:  "{{reconfiguration_pattern}}"